carmelamonis/python-api-challenge/README.md

 ### Part II - VacationPy

- Use jupyter-gmaps and the Google Places API for this part of the assignment.
+ I used jupyter-gmaps and the Google Places API for the following:

 * Create a heat map that displays the humidity for every city from Part I.

   ![heatmap](Images/heatmap.png)

-* Narrow down the DataFrame to find your ideal weather condition.
+* Narrow down the DataFrame to find my ideal weather condition.

   ![hotel map](Images/hotel_map.png)